Marvin Jones Jr. Player Prop Bets for NFL Week 11 | Jacksonville vs. San Francisco 11/21/2021

 Matchup vs. San Francisco

-- Jones' 54 receiving yards in his one career matchup against the 49ers are 2.5 more than his over/under for Sunday's game.
+- Jones racked up 54 receiving yards in his single career matchup against the 49ers, 2.5 more than his over/under in Sunday's game.

-- Jones caught a touchdown pass in that contest against the 49ers.
+- Jones caught a touchdown pass in that matchup against the 49ers.

 - Note: Jones' stats vs. 49ers date back to 2016.